odipar/jmanikin/README.md

 Because Worlds can track all intermediate and previous Object states, it is very easy to rollback state in case of failure, or to retry work after conflicts.

 ### Immutability
-All Objects, Messages and Worlds should be [immutable](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil): always create new states based on old states.
+All Objects, Messages and Worlds should be [immutable](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil): they always create new states based on old states.
 The core API is carefully designed for this exact purpose: don't share mutable state!

 For the Purists out there: Manikin enables Purely Functional Object Orientated Programming (PFOOP 🙃) without resorting to [Monads](https://zio.dev).